carlosbornes/simpyson/README.md

 # SimPYson: A Pythonic Interface for SIMPSON

-SimPYson combines the power of SIMPSON NMR simulations with the versatility of Python, providing a seamless and efficient way to interact with SIMPSON within your Python workflows.
-Currently, the code is in its embryonic stage.

-# Current Implementation:
+SimPYson is a Python package designed to simplify the use of [SIMPSON](https://inano.au.dk/about/research-centers-and-projects/nmr/software/simpson), a powerful code to simulate solid-state NMR experiments.
+Born out of the need to streamline the process, SimPYson makes it easier to prepare input files from DFT calculations and analyze results from SIMPSON simulations all within a Python.

+## Features 🤌

+- **Convert DFT data to SIMPSON input files**: Prepare SIMPSON input files from DFT data (CASTEP, Quantum Espresso, VASP).

-- Read data from SIMPSON spectra: Read and manipulate NMR data from SIMPSON `spe`, `fid` and `xreim` files directly into Python, enabling further analysis and processing.
+- **Read SIMPSON output files**: Load and manipulate NMR data from SIMPSON `.spe`, `.fid`, and `.xreim` files directly in Python for further analysis and visualization.

-More information can be found in the [documentation](https://carlosbornes.github.io/simpyson/).
+- **Templates for common experiments**: Use ready-made templates for typical Simpson NMR simulations, currently 90-degree pulse and no-pulse.
+More soon.

+## Documentation 📖

+To learn more about simpyson, including some tutorials check the [documentation](https://carlosbornes.github.io/simpyson/).

-# Planned Features:
+# Planned Features 🔜

-- DFT Data Parsing: Seamlessly parse and extract relevant data from DFT calculations into SIMPSON.

-- Spinsys Preparation: Automate the process of preparing SIMPSON spinsys files from extracted DFT data.

-- SIMPSON Input File Generation: Generate SIMPSON input files from prepared spinsys files, saving time and effort in setting up your simulations.

-- Output File Analysis: Extract and analyze NMR data from SIMPSON output files, facilitating further data processing and exploration.
+- **Expand number of pulse sequences**: Additional templates for more complex NMR experiments.

+- **Expand number of DFT codes**: Improve the support of other DFT codes, suggestions are welcomed.